nixer-io/nixer-io.github.io/getting-started.md

 As you can see, this is a very simple _Todo app_.
 The application uses the most simple and standard way of doing things in Spring Boot.
 In the next step, we will explore the behavior of such a default application under credential stuffing attack.

 ### Credential stuffing attack
-For this example, we will only consider the simpliest credential stuffing attack.
+For this example, we will only consider the simplest credential stuffing attack.
 The attack will consist of consecutive login attempts executed one after another.
 For simulating this scenario, we will use Postman or rather its headless version Newman.
 Go to test scenarios directory:
 ```
-$ cd e2e-tests
+$ cd nixer-spring-plugin-integrations/nixer-spring-plugin-demo-app/e2e-tests
 ```

 Install dependencies: